EddLabs/eddington/docs/contribution_guide.rst

 1. Install *tox* with :code:`pip install tox`
 2. Go to the main repository directory and run :code:`tox -e py`
 3. This will run the unit tests and show the coverage report.
-Make sure the code to passes and all lines are covered
+Make sure the code passes and all lines are covered

 We will never compromise on code coverage and/or extensive unit testing.